Ovid/torn-city-prev-next-character/README.md

     [ Previous ][ Next ]

-Clicking on those allows you to quickly move back and forth over player lists until you can find a player you want.
+Clicking on those allows you to quickly move back and forth over player lists until you can find a player you want to attack.

-There is a touch of cruft in the code that I'll clean up, but for now, it shows an example of fetching the URL of the current tab and reloading that tab.